 Can I bring more wine if I am on back to back sailings?

-For consecutive sailings, guests of drinking age are allowed to bring two additional 750 ml bottles of wine or champagne per stateroom, for each individual sailing.
+For consecutive sailings, guests of drinking age are allowed to bring one (1) 750 ml bottle of wine or champagne for each individual sailing.

-Additional bottles beyond two, will be stored by the ship and delivered, two bottles at a time, to the stateroom on the first day of each new voyage.
+Additional bottles will be stored by the ship and delivered, one bottle at a time, to the stateroom on the first day of each new voyage.
 Guests bringing more than one bottle at the start of the first sailing should have documentation for any consecutive sailings available to share with security.

 Royal Caribbean notes that guests bringing four bottles at the start of the first sailing should have documentation for both sailings available to share with security.